emogenet/xe/README.md

 Standard desktop environments usually include this feature natively.

-This was mostly designed for i3wm which does not have this feature.
+This was mostly designed for i3wm which does not.

-However, it has been tested and seems to work fine on the following desktop
+However, xe.py has been tested and seems to work fine on the following desktop
 environments:

   - i3wm